The 10 Best Cybersecurity Tips and Practices – as Told by IT Professionals

 If you think a piece of the puzzle is missing, reach out.
 Your IT Department is your friend!
 Talk to them about creating an incident response plan if one is not already in place.
 With a solid cybersecurity plan and solid incident response plan in place, a compromised system vulnerability can be dealt with quickly, effectively, and cleanly, without any data or personal information stolen.

 - Limit privileged access to only those that need it.
-70% of users have more access privileges than required for their job.
+70 percent of users have more access privileges than required for their job.
 This opens organizations up to extra risk if/when credentials get hacked, you have malicious insiders, etc.

 - Conduct vulnerability assessments.
 Conducting a vulnerability assessment at least once a year to find the weak points in your IT environment can help you make a conscious, evidence-based decision about which security issues to fix instead of waiting for an attacker to find them first.